eCollect/py-xtdb-datomic/xtdb2/README.md

 * most operations require a tablename to associate the data with it
 * full-text-search and similars would be external?
 * http-encoding is transit+json (and maybe json-LD later?):
-  * has own Keyword, Symbol .. etc, no more edn_format
   * use transit-python2 fork of abandoned cognitect/transit-python
     * for whatever reason, list and tuple are both mapped to Array, while List is unmapped?
+  * has own Keyword, Symbol .. etc, no more edn_format
 * NO http/transit documentation, so it’s reverse engineering and MITMproxying between a Clojure Repl (run clojure over deps.edn), and the (docker) xtdb-server

 state of this wrapper - jan'24:
 * completely new dbclient, separate from xtdb1
 	* no more edn/edn_format ; base.qsyntax.sym/kw/kw2 should be copied if needed
+* completely new qs2 xtql-query-builder, as of https://docs.xtdb.com/reference/main/xtql/queries.html
-* tweaks for transit:
+* dbclient tweaks for transit:
 	* auto-keywordize/de-keywordize dicts
 	* auto-convert datetime to/from #time/instant
 	* more specifics below